-At the dawn of my activity in this field, many years ago, the main purpose of the PM’s job was summed up by the creation of a huge Gantt (the more detailed it was the better ), which was punctually printed, or at the time “plotted” and hung in the office behind the PM’s desk.
+At the dawn of our activity in this field, many years ago, the main purpose of the PM’s job was primarily the creation of a huge Gantt (the more detailed it was the better), which was punctually printed, or at the time “plotted” and hung in the office behind the PM’s desk.

 Then the project started and ….